Impact of polarised extragalactic sources on the measurement of CMB B-mode anisotropies: Polarised shot noise from point sources: formalism

 where is $\mathcal{P}(\Pi)$ is the probability density function of fractional polarisation.\\

 This formulation is very convenient, as $C_\ell^P$ is defined as a function of a flux cut derived in total intensity.
-Thus it assumes that sources are removed from polarisation maps using total intensity data.
+Thus it assumes that sources are masked from polarisation maps using total intensity data.
 This is the case with current CMB experiments and will probably also be most likely the case with future CMB data with the use of higher angular resolution and sensitivity surveys to remove the source contamination.
-With this formulation, one can also consider different source populations with different fractional polarisations. \\
+With this formulation, we can also consider different source populations with different fractional polarisations. \\

 The probability density function can be constrained from the observed distributions of fractional polarisations.
-However, due to the lack of constraints at CMB frequencies ($\sim$90-200\,GHz) for radio and dusty galaxies, we will consider a fix polarisation fraction for each population (see Sect.\ref{contrib_Bmode}).
+However, because of the lack of constraints at CMB frequencies ($\sim$90-200\,GHz) for radio and dusty galaxies, we considered a fix polarisation fraction for each population (see Sect.\ref{contrib_Bmode}).